AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 2. Viewing the custom tabs on the front-end website

 == Changelog ==

+= 1.2.2 =
+* Fix: Navigating between tabs in the Affiliate Area could produce a 503 error on some servers

 = 1.2.1 =
 * Fix: Settings screen not loading CSS and JS when some site languages were used